 This course will use the idiom of photography to learn about nature, to enhance observation, and to serve as a nucleation point for exploring scientific concepts.
 The course builds on Eadweard J. Muybridge's pioneering photographic work on human and animal locomotion—work funded by Leland Stanford.
 A second goal will be to explore aspects of the grammar, syntax, composition, and style of nature photography and how these features can be used to enhance scientific communication.
 Course themes to be explored include habitat preservation; species diversity; survival and reproductive strategies; ecological niches and co-evolution; predator-prey relationships; open-space management; weather and climate; photo manipulation; and the physics of photography.

-Be prepared to spend a portion of each weekend "getting outside and engaging with nature".
+Be prepared to spend a portion of each week "getting outside and engaging with nature".